eclipse-4diac/4diac-fbe/README.md

-4Diac Runtime Environment (FORTE) Build System (4diac-fbe)
+4diac FORTE Build System (4diac-fbe)
 ==========================================================

-This repository contains a build environment for building 4diac FORTE, the run-time engine of the 4Diac IEC 61499 implementation.
-Part of its workflow is code generation and recompilation of FORTE, and this environment provides the means to do this with as little effort as possible.
+This repository contains a build environment for building 4diac FORTE, the run-time engine of the 4diac IEC 61499 implementation.
+Part of its workflow is code generation and recompilation of 4diac FORTE, and this environment provides the means to do this with as little effort as possible.

 Furthermore, you can manage multiple builds for multiple target platforms.
 As